melmanm/melmanm.github.io/_posts/2024-11-17-article16-popups-in-csharp-wpf-mvvm.md

 cover-img: /assets/img/article16/cover-image.png
 ---

-In this article I will present cool, MVVM based, approach to implement modal dialogs in WPF applications.
+In this article I will present cool, MVVM based, approach to implementing modal dialogs in WPF applications.

 The complete code, including example, is available at [my github](https://github.com/melmanm/FlatWpfDialog).